Commentary: Why Joe the Pigeon ruffled many Australian feathers

 An American citizen tries to illegally enter Australia, creating a biosecurity risk in a time of global pandemic that ripples all way to the door of the Acting Prime Minister Michael McCormack.

-After the Johnny Depp illegal puppy visitor episode a few years back, Australians are, of course, right to be vigilante.
+After the Johnny Depp illegal puppy visitor episode a few years back, Australians are, of course, right to be vigilant.

 Many pray that this latest incident does not a year make, otherwise 2021 is going down the rabbit hole of surrealism.